realworldocaml/book/other-notes/01-intro.md

 val quot_and_rem : int -> int -> int * int = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The return type, `int * int`, representsx the set of 2-tuples of
+The return type, `int * int`, represents the set of 2-tuples of
 `int`s.
 (For the mathematically inclined, the `*` character is used
 because the space of all 2-tuples is effectively the Cartesian product
 of the constituent types)